natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

  automatically pick a version of these packages based on other valeus in the project, like `<TargetFramework>` and `<RuntimeIdentifier>`.

-Unless you specify a version on the package reference...in which case the Web SDK does nothing.
+This magic does not work if you specify a version on the package reference element, or if you're not using the Web SDK.
+It's hard to recommend a good solution because the best approach depends on your level of understanding and the project type.
-Or unless you're not using the Web SDK...in which case NuGet gives you an error message about "lower bounds".

 ### Publish trimming

 When you run `dotnet publish` to create a framework-dependent app, the SDK uses the NuGet restore result to determine which assemblies should be in the publish folder.
-Some will be copied from NuGet packages, and others are expected to be in the shared framework.
+Some will be copied from NuGet packages, and others are not because they are expected to be in the shared frameworks.

-This can easily go wrong because ASP.NET Core is available as both a shared framework and as NuGet packages.
+This can easily go wrong because ASP.NET Core is available as a shared framework _and_ as NuGet packages.
 The trimming attempts to do some graph math to examine transitive dependencies, upgrades, etc., and pick the right files accordingly.